-Ever noticed how our smartphones and computing devices become faster within short spans?
+Ever noticed how our smartphones and computing devices become faster within short spans of time?
 You can thank Moore’s law for that.
-Back in 1965, Intel co-founder Gordon Moore predicted that the processing power of computers would double about every two years, and incredibly this empirical rule-of-thumb has held on for over five decades.
+Back in 1965, Intel co-founder Gordon Moore predicted that the processing power of computers would double about every two years, and incredibly, this empirical rule-of-thumb has held on for over five decades.

 However, modern computing technology is now reaching its scaling limits, potentially bringing Moore’s law to a screeching halt.
 Meanwhile, the demand for computing power continues to grow rapidly—in part due to the advent of artificial intelligence.

 Circumventing these restrictions on memory and computing power is the need of the hour, and it requires one to look beyond conventional devices and computing architectures.
 Behold one of the candidates: tiny magnetic quasi-particles called skyrmions which may offer a way to surpass conventional processing limits.

 Because the information storage memory and decision-making functions of computers are typically kept separate, performing even the simplest of tasks consumes energy.
 Skyrmions, one of the candidates that may combine the two functions, are opening the doors to faster processing and real-time decision making with reduced power.

 Discovered over a decade ago, magnetic skyrmions have proven tricky to control.
 But not anymore, thanks to a breakthrough technique pioneered by Anjan Soumyanarayanan and his colleagues at A*STAR’s Institute of Materials Research and Engineering (IMRE).
 Through their method, the team managed to finetune the size, density and stability of the skyrmions, drawing them closer to realizing energy-efficient computing.